Homai Vyarawalla: Early life and education

 Homai Vyarawalla was born on 9 December 1913 to a Parsi Zoroastrian family in Navsari, Gujarat.
-Vyarawalla spent her initial years in Vyara near Surat and her childhood moving from place to place with her father's travelling theatre company.
+Vyarawalla spent her initial years in Navsari and her childhood moving from place to place with her father's travelling theatre company.
 After moving to Bombay, Homai Vyarawalla studied at Bombay University and the Sir J. J. School of Art.
 Homai came from a middle-class Parsi family, therefore education was a priority for her.
 There were only six or seven girls in her class, and she was the only one of 36 pupils to finish her matriculation.

 Dossabhai and Soonabhai Hathiram, Homai's parents, were not well educated themselves but were focused on her studying English and enrolled her at Tardeo's Grant Road High School.
 Homai's attempts to educate herself were thwarted by a variety of obstacles, both societal and otherwise.
 Homai frequently moved houses and travelled long miles to school due to her family's low financial situation.
 Homai, like all other females in her village, had to endure great stigma during her menstrual periods, living in seclusion for the duration of them, preventing her from attending school.
 Following her matriculation, Homai continued her education at St. Xavier's College, earning a bachelor's degree in Economics.